RobertSuszek/bstCheck/README.md

 Program prints "To jest BST" if given tree is a BST, or "Nie, to nie jest BST" is it isn't.

-Program were developed as a project for one of my classes at SUoT.
+Program was developed as a project for one of my classes at SUoT.